dbosoft/YaNco/README.md

         c.WithLogger(new MyLogger()));
 ```

-**Please note:** In versions below 5.0 we used the IRfcRuntime interface for runtime replacement by dependency injection.
+>**Please note:** In versions below 5.0 we used the IRfcRuntime interface for runtime replacement by dependency injection.
 IRfcRuntime is now deprecated.
 The new SAPRfcRuntime can be replaced, too, see below for functional IO patterns.
+ConfigureRuntime now configures the runtime settings instead of IRfcRuntime.

 ### RfcContext